theislab/cellrank/docs/source/about/index.rst

 Sparsity
 --------
-All CellRank kernels yield sparse transition matrices $T$.
+All CellRank kernels yield sparse transition matrices :math:`T`.
 Further, the :class:`cellrank.estimators.GPCCA` estimator exploits sparsity in all major computations.
 Sparsity allows CellRank to scale to large datasets.

 Why is it called "CellRank"?